lucianapopa/Python_Data_Analysis_Event_Alura/README.md

 ├─ requirements.txt # Exact versions for reproducibility

-├─ final-dataset.csv.csv # Processed dataset used by the app (current filename)
+├─ final-dataset_GoogleColab.csv # Processed dataset created using Google Colab and used by the app

 ├─ notebooks/ # Colab notebooks